chunshen1987/iEBE-MUSIC/config/arXiv_2511.03588/Readme.md

 ## eprint: [link](https://arxiv.org/abs/2511.03588)

-This folder contains parameter files to compute observables in Pb+d^↑ collisions as proposed in the paper, arXiv:2511.03588.
+This folder contains parameter files to compute the particle production and flow observables as shown in the paper, arXiv:2511.03588.

 ## citation